christophstrasen/WorldObserver/docs_internal/api_proposal.md

 Traditional intent:

-- Identify squares that “need cleaning” because they contain visible mess, such as blood splats, corpses, or trash items, and react whenever such squares are observed.
+- Identify squares that “need cleaning” because they contain visible mess, such as corpses or trash items, and react whenever such squares are observed.

 WorldObserver‑style usage (mod-facing API):